harrelfe/blogdown/content/talk/memtab18.md

 time_end   = 2018-07-02
-abstract = "This talk covers a variety of topics in clinical prediction modeling, with emphasis on quantifying the added value of new predictors." abstract_short = "" event = "MEMTAB18: Methods of Evaluation of Medical Prediction Models, Tests and Biomarkers" event_url = "http://www.memtab2018.eu" location = "Utrecht, NL"
+abstract = "This talk covers a variety of topics in clinical prediction modeling, with emphasis on quantifying the added value of new predictors." abstract_short = "" event = "MEMTAB18: Methods of Evaluation of Medical Prediction Models, Tests and Biomarkers<br>Also Presented to Department of Biomedical Data Science, Section of Medical Statistics, Leiden University Medical Center 2018-07-04" event_url = "http://www.memtab2018.eu" location = "Utrecht, NL"